-The art of Zetsuen no Tempest is beyond beautiful.
+The art of Zetsuen no Tempest is beyond beautiful and Ren Saizaki is a fantastic artist.
 The characters all have unique and eye-cathing designs.
 There are handsome lads and beautiful ladies, and as someone who, bi the way, likes all kinds of beauty, this pleases me very much.
 Every character changes clothes lots of times, and that's something worth pointing out.
 It's not every series that does that, especially if we're talking about a Shounen series.
 The drama scenes felt so raw and touching and the comedic scenes were very funny, especially with the characters adopting some chibi attributes every once in a while.

-The action scenes were a spectacular.
-But more importantly the fact that everyone was very charming (and almost superhumanly smart) and realistic drawn (I'm talking about body and face proportions), makes Zetsuen no Tempest a feast for the eyes for those who enjoy appreciating good-looking pieces of art.
+The action scenes were a spectacle.
+But more importantly the fact that everyone was very charming (and almost superhumanly smart) and realisticaly drawn (I'm talking about body and face proportions) makes Zetsuen no Tempest a feast for the eyes for those who enjoy appreciating good-looking pieces of art.
 And let's face it, the Civilization Blaster is a work of art in the art department.
 And somehow it managed to get better and better as the time went by.

 •Awesome art and character designs;